Dhanmondi Thana: Dhanmondi Lake

 Dhanmondi Lake is a central recreational space in the area.
 The lakeside walkway features the Rabindra Sarobar, an open-air amphitheater near Road 8, which hosts cultural programs, concerts, and theatre productions throughout the year.

 Several food stalls and cafés line the lakeside, particularly around Road 2, Road 5, Road 8, and Road 32.
 These locations are popular gathering spots in the late afternoon and evening.
 During major festivals such as Pohela Boishakh, Independence Day, and Eid ul-Fitr, the lake area attracts large crowds.

-Banks

-Almost every major bank in Bangladesh has a branch in Dhanmondi.
-International banks such as HSBC and Standard Chartered also operate branches and multiple ATM booths in the area.

-Restaurants and Cafés

-Dhanmondi is known for its large number of restaurants, cafés, and fast food outlets, many of which are concentrated along Sat Masjid Road.
-Several international fast food chains as well as notable local brands opened branches in the area during the 2010s.